Vanthoff007/ML-DL-Playground/README.md

 # ML-DL-Playground

-ML-DL-Playground is a curated collection of machine learning and deep learning experiments designed to demonstrate how various algorithms and models work using real-world datasets.
-This repository serves as an educational and exploratory space where concepts are not just explained, but actively brought to life through practical implementation.
-Whether you're a beginner aiming to understand the basics or an enthusiast looking to dive deeper, this playground offers hands-on examples to bridge the gap between theory and application.
+ML-DL-Playground is my personal space where I explore and experiment with machine learning and deep learning concepts using real-world datasets.
+I started this repository to deepen my own understanding of how different models and algorithms work.
+Over time, it’s grown into a helpful starting point for anyone new to AI/ML or looking for hands-on practice.
+Whether you're just beginning your journey or trying to bridge the gap between theory and application, I hope this playground helps make learning more approachable and engaging.